marcivanmanalac/marcivanmanalac.github.io/projects/scada.md

        class="img-thumbnail" >
 </div>

+## The future of the Capstone
+In future iterations of the system, the team will be looking to implement different open source software defined networks for additional network security.
+They start to experiment on different machine learning algorithms and restructure the network design to follow the National Institute of Standards and Technologies Zero Trust Architecture.

 ## My experience
 Not only was it a valuable learning experience, but I was able to enjoy team bulding and communicating to solve problems with fellow students with different STEM backgrounds.
 We also participated in a end of semester Defense Innovation Mixer where we presented our design project and viewed different projects related to solving real world problems.